Cats Choose People – they have a way of landing on their feet

-Hannah, my (lucky) wife, has been pestering me for some time to get a kitten.
-We already have one cat, Mow (pronounced like cow), who is about seven years old.
-She was a stray who walked into our apartment in Ipswich six years ago and never left.
-She´s part of the family now.
+I already had one cat, Mow (pronounced like cow), who is about ten years old.
+She was a stray who walked into my apartment in Ipswich and never left.
+She’s part of the family now.

-I wasn´t overly keen on getting another cat, but Hannah really wanted one so we compromised, and decided to get another cat.
-We planned to visit a rescue centre and find a kitten.
-Spain has a real problem with unwanted animals, it´s heart breaking to see how many are just discarded because they are the wrong colour or their owners are moving house and don´t want to take an animal with them.
-That´s probably another theme for another post on another day.
+I wasn´t overly keen on getting another cat, but considering visiting a rescue centre to find another.
+Spain has a real problem with unwanted animals, it’s heart breaking to see how many are just discarded because they are the wrong colour or their owners are moving house and don´t want to take an animal with them.
+That’s probably another theme for another post on another day.

-Just two days after agreeing to get another cat, we went to the garden centre to pick up some supplies.
-We always leave our french doors open, with the wrecker gates locked, so that Mow can come and go.
-When we got back later that afternoon, this is who was casually sitting on our staircase.
+Just two days after deciding to get another cat, I went to the garden centre to pick up some supplies.
+I always leave my french doors open, with the wrecker gates locked, so that Mow can come and go.
+When I got back later that afternoon, this is who was casually sitting on my staircase.

 He was very thin, but very friendly.
-He´d made himself at home already and was keen to jump on us and play.
-We gave him some food which he wolfed down, and let him stay in the house for a few hours.
+He’d made himself at home already and was keen to jump on me and play.
+I gave him some food which he wolfed down, and let him stay in the house for a few hours.
 Mow was unimpressed but left him alone.

-At night time, we put him out, expecting that he had just wandered off and would go home.
-He didn´t, he sat outside our door all night, and came straight in the next morning looking for more attention and food.
+At night time, I put him out, expecting that he had just wandered off and would go home.
+He didn’t, he sat outside the door all night, and came straight in the next morning looking for more attention and food.

-Our neighbours all share messages through whatsapp, so we sent his picture round to ask if he was anyone´s pet.
-We learned that he is a stray who´d been visiting the urbanisation for a few weeks.
-People had been leaving him bits of food out but most of the neighbours have dogs and cats of their own and weren´t able to take him in.
+My neighbours all share messages through whatsapp, so I sent his picture round to ask if he was anyone’s pet.
+I learned that he is a stray who’d been visiting the urbanisation for a few weeks.
+People had been leaving him bits of food out but most of the neighbours have dogs and cats of their own and weren’t able to take him in.

-So it seemed as though we wouldn´t have to go and find a new cat, another stray cat had found us.
-We´ve named him Enzo.
+So it seemed as though I wouldn’t have to go and find a new cat, another stray cat had found me.
+I’ve named him Enzo.
 He is great fun, very affectionate, and still eating like a horse.
-He´s been with us for about 2 weeks now.
+He’s been with me for about 2 weeks now.

 This week, little Enzo has started having his vaccinations at the vet, and next week he´ll get his microchip,